ewancg/ptCollage/README.md

 |ptPlayer	|0.9.3.1		|

 This is not pxtone engine -- the unmodified version of that can be found at [pxtone.org/developer](https://pxtone.org/developer), and the version used in this repository [here](https://github.com/ewancg/pxtone).
-The original version of the code provided can be found [here](https://cavestory.org/todo).
+The original version of the code provided can be found at [here](https://www.cavestory.org/downloads/pxtoneProjectT-220401b-open230815c.zip).
 The source was provided by the original author of this software ([Studio Pixel](https://studiopixel.jp)) around January 5 2021 and explicit permission to release under the [zlib license](LICENSE) was given on July 21 2025.